jalal246/find-in/README.md

 ### find(options, callback)

-`options`:
+`options`

 * `path` file path,
-* `request` array of regex that will be matched in file
+* `request` array of [regex](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions) that will be matched in file
 * `encoding`  read stream encoding (default: `utf8`)
-* `join` number of chunk combined (default: 3), increasing the number will widen the matching chunk boundaries
+* `join` number of chunk combined (default: 2), increasing the number will widen the matching chunk boundaries

 The callback gets two arguments `(err, report)`.

-`report`  array of objects.
+`report`  An array of objects.
 Each element contains three objects:

 * `isFound` searching result
 * `reg` regex sent
-* `match` matching result
+* `match` matching result.
+An array if there are results otherwise returns null. for more see [String.prototype.match()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match)

 Using find-in
 ----------